In the event that you need to leave the country and find somewhere safe to lay low, where would you run?

 There are many variations and extremes that this can all take.
 Everything from fake IDs to a complete facial transformation.
 How deep down the rabbit hole you go will all depend upon your circumstances and who is after you.

-While there are many things that need to be planned in order to pull off a quick escape with your survival gear and go-bag the most important is where you decide to disappear.
+While there are many things that need to be planned in order to pull off a quick escape with your survival gear and bug-out bag the most important is where you decide to disappear.

 There is a misconception that one has to always go to some unknown hellhole at the ends of the earth to escape, however, there are many great places to choose from where you would be unlikely to run the risk of extradition.